 Knowing how to calculate the overround using decimal odds is a useful first step because it allows you to concentrate on the betting markets with the lowest overround.
 These are the markets that – in theory at least – give you the fairest deal.
 Focusing on those and avoiding markets with excessive overrounds should make it easier for you to make a long term profit from sports betting.

 Mentality also goes a long way to reducing the Bookmaker’s edge in sports betting.
-Focus on getting a good price and forget about “picking winners”.
+The best bettors focus on getting a good price and avoid “picking winners”.
 You could pick a loser at 40/1 odds, but if the fair odds are 25/1 this was a good bet to make.
 Equally if you accept odds way below the fair odds then regardless of whether you win or lose you’ve still made a bad bet.

-It’s my personal view that the UK is guilty of losing price value through the reluctance to switch from fractional to decimals odds.
-I don’t use Fractions myself as I cannot instantly see if one price is larger than another.
-If i’m quoted 7/4 or 9/5, it’s not instantly clear what’s higher or what the exact difference is between them, like it is with decimals.
+It’s my personal view that UK punters are guilty of losing price value through the reluctance to switch from fractional to decimals odds.
+I don’t use Fractions myself as I cannot quickly tell if one price is larger than another.
+If I’m quoted 7/4 or 9/5, it’s not clear what’s higher, or what the exact difference is between them, like it is with decimals.
 Fractional odds make it easier for the Bookmaker to round the odds down unfavourably, and for the Bettor to make a miscalculation.
 Bookies allow you to change the odds format, so everyone should be using decimal odds to ensure accuracy.
-Decimals are simple: the higher the value, the better the odds are.
+Decimals are simple: the higher the value, the better the odds are!

 As a final note: remember that Bookmakers don’t know the outcome of an event before it happens, nor do they always get it right.
 Those are myths.
 Bookmakers are merely just experts in offering odds at lower-than-fair-value odds.
 That’s their job, and effectively their “fee” for the service they provide.
 In essence, it’s the reverse of this that you want to be doing as a player i.e finding odds that are above fair.
 Above fair odds are what we refer to as “value bets” and this is the crux of successful betting for gamblers of all sports.